-Unless you are using TRIGger: ACQuire[:IMMediate], select a trigger source from the following:
+Unless you are using TRIGger:ACQuire[:IMMediate], select a trigger source from the following:

-Trigger Source Description Bus Selects GPIB device trigger, TRG, or <get> (Group Execute Trigger).</get> Current1 Selects an output current level.
-Expression<1-8> Selects one of eight user-defined expressions.
-See Using Expression Signal Routing.
-External Selects ANY pin that is configured as a Trigger Input on the digital control port.
-Pin<1-7> Selects a specific pin that is configured as a Trigger Input on the digital control port.
-Transient1 Selects the unit's transient system.
+Trigger Source Description Bus Selects GPIB device trigger, TRG, or <get> (Group Execute Trigger).</get> Current Selects an output current level.
+Expression < 1-8 > Selects one of eight user-defined expressions.
+See Using Expression Signal Routing .
+External Selects ANY pin that has been configured as a Trigger Input on the digital control port.
+Pin<1-7> Selects a specific pin <n> that is configured as a Trigger Input on the digital control port.</n> Transient Selects the unit's transient system.
 You must also set up the transient system to generate a trigger out signal.
-See Programming Output Transients.
-Voltage1 Selects an output voltage level.
+See Programming Output Transients .
+Voltage Selects an output voltage level.